 The choir also has numerous social events, including a termly cheese and wine and a smart annual dinner.
 Being in choir guarantees you two free Christmas dinners in 8th week of Michaelmas term since it performs a sung Xmas-themed grace before each dinner, as well as Christmas carols throughout.
-Much of the choir then drowns in mulled wine at the choir Christmas afterparty.
+Much of the choir then drowns in mulled wine at the choir Christmas after-party.

-Furthermore, the choir has a subsidised annual tour to a major European city during late June/ early July.
-In 2018 it travelled to Rome and performed a concert in the impressive Sao Paulo Basilica.
-This summer it will be going to Prague!
+Furthermore, the choir has a subsidised annual tour to a major European city during late June/ early July, this year travelling to Barcelona.